InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/substrate/tutorials/build-application-logic/use-macros-in-a-custom-pallet.md

 - Claiming other files with the "ALICE" and/or "BOB" accounts.
 - Revoking the claims with the appropriate claim owner account.
 - Looking at the final list of claims from reading storage.

-To learn more about what's possible by creating custom pallets, explore the FRAME documentation and the [how-to guides](/reference/how-to-guides).